Trinity (nuclear test): Instrumentation and measurements

-The official estimate for the total yield of the Trinity gadget, which includes the energy of the blast component together with the contributions from the explosion's light output and both forms of ionizing radiation, is 21 ktonTNT, of which about 15 ktonTNT was contributed by fission of the plutonium core, and about 6 ktonTNT was from fission of the natural uranium tamper.
+The official estimate for the total yield of the Trinity bomb, which includes the energy of the blast component together with the contributions from the explosion's light output and both forms of ionizing radiation, is 21 ktonTNT, of which about 15 ktonTNT was contributed by fission of the plutonium core, and about 6 ktonTNT was from fission of the natural uranium tamper.
 A re-analysis of data published in 2021 put the yield at 24.8 ± 2 ktonTNT.

-As a result of the data gathered on the size of the blast, the detonation height for the bombing of Hiroshima was set at 1885 ft to take advantage of the mach stem blast reinforcing effect.
+As a result of the data gathered on the size of the blast, the detonation height for the bombing of Hiroshima was set at 1885 ft to take advantage of the Mach stem blast reinforcing effect.
 The final Nagasaki burst height was 1650 ft so the Mach stem started sooner.
-The knowledge that implosion worked led Oppenheimer to recommend to Groves that the uranium-235 used in a Little Boy gun-type weapon could be used more economically in a composite core with plutonium.
+The knowledge that implosion worked led Oppenheimer to recommend to Groves that the uranium-235 used in a Little Boy gun-type weapon could be used more economically in a Fat Man implosion-type weapon containing a composite core with plutonium and enriched uranium.
 It was too late to do this with the first Little Boy, but the composite cores would soon enter production.

 Civilian detection

-Civilians noticed the bright lights and huge explosion.
-Groves, therefore, had the Second Air Force issue a press release with a cover story that he had prepared weeks before: